 Favourite web sites

 Selection of links to my favourite websites - those relevant for activities represented on this web site.
-Only the most important are listed here.
-A broader range of links can be found in respective thematic sections.
+I do not manage to maintain this section properly, sorry.

 Musician, architect, improviser.

 Another Norwegian drummer, this one playing with a lot of electronics - see my favourite Humcrush.

 Norwegian drummer, lots of collaborations, lots of records.

 The group profile in English (by François Couture, All Music Guide)

 "The Czech group Dvouletá Fáma went through two different periods of existence in the 1980s.
 Trapped in the underground, it seldom performed, recorded rarely, and on the long run had little impact.
 Yet, the little documents the group left showcase a very original new wave/avant-pop band working in the same vein as Pere Ubu and After Dinner, but in a Czech context..."

 Web site of a gnarled songwriter and musician